What is a cold chain?

 Storage and transport equipment such as cold rooms, refrigerators, freezers, cold boxes and vaccine carriers must comply with performance standards defined by the World Health Organization (WHO).
 Stock management procedures must also follow WHO guidelines specific to each type of vaccine.

-UNICEF procured US$105.9 million worth of cold chain equipment and services in 2023.
-We work closely with partners and governments to ensure the cold chain continues to work effectively and efficiently in every country where we deliver vaccines to children.
+UNICEF procures cold chain equipment and services, and works closely with partners and governments to ensure that the cold chain is unbroken and that systems continue to work efficiently in every country, keeping vaccines for children safe and effective.